RoboticMind/Gridcoin-Site/Wiki/FAQ.md

 network.

 ## When syncing from zero, the sync gets stuck or pauses for an untimely duration.
 What to do next?

+Make sure your on the latest wallet version.

 Syncing may seem to take longer with growing blockchain.
 If you get stuck use 'reboot client'